Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Abstract

 \section{Abstract}

-Inspired by the success of self-supervised autoregressive representation learning in natural language (GPT and its variants), and advances in recent visual architecture design with Vision Transformers (ViTs), in this paper, we explore the effects various design choices have on the success of applying such training strategies for {\em visual} feature learning.
+Inspired by the success of self-supervised autoregressive representation learning in natural language (GPT and its variants), and advances in recent visual architecture design with Vision Transformers (ViTs), in this paper, we explore the effect various design choices have on the success of applying such training strategies for {\em visual} feature learning.
 Specifically, we introduce a novel strategy that we call \textbf{Rand}om \textbf{S}egments with \textbf{A}utoregressive \textbf{C}oding (\name).
 In \name, we group patch representations (image tokens) into hierarchically arranged segments; within each segment, tokens are predicted in parallel, similar to BERT, while across segment predictions are sequential, similar to GPT.
 We illustrate that randomized serialization of the segments significantly improves the performance and results in distribution over spatially-long (across-segments) and -short (within-segment) predictions which are effective for feature learning.
-We illustrate the pertinence of these design choices and explore alternatives on a number of datasets (\eg, CIFAR10, ImageNet).
-While our pre-training strategy works with vanilla Transformer, we also propose a conceptually simple, but highly effective, addition to the decoder that allows learnable skip-connections to encoder feature layers, which further improves the performance.
-Our final model\footnote{Code will be released at \href{https://github.com/PatrickHua/RandSAC}{https://github.com/PatrickHua/RandSAC}.}, trained on ImageNet, achieves new state-of-the-art linear probing performance (68.3\%) among comparative predictive self-supervised learning approaches.
+We illustrate the pertinence of these design choices and explore alternatives on a number of datasets (\eg, CIFAR10, CIFAR100, ImageNet).
+While our pre-training strategy works with vanilla Transformer, we also propose a conceptually simple, but highly effective, addition to the decoder that allows learnable skip-connections to encoder's feature layers, which further improves the performance.